 So, thanks to a small legacy, on 29th March 2007 I bought my Canon EOS 40D plus a few lenses and some other kit.
 Then I moved to a Nikon D5100, and these days to a Sony mirrorless camera.
-I also have a Panasonic TZ70 30x superzoom which I use as a pocket camera.
+I also have an iPhone XS which I use more than my cameras.

 Most of my photos on Flickr are under the Creative Commons Attribution Share-Alike license, so you can use them as royalty-free stock as long as a) you credit me; and b) if you publish an image based on my picture, it must be released under the same or a similar license.
 As owner of the photos, I reserve the right to change this at any time.
 If I do, I'll give notice here and in the comments for the photos that this decision affects.

 Some of the photos, particularly those in the Fine Art and The Mono Series sets, are All Rights Reserved and may not be used without explicit permission in writing from me, either by letter or by email.